xikuu-univer/Hydrix/README.md

 Since Hydrix is a closed-source language and can only be executed using the Hydrix Engine, developers will need the Hydrix Engine to write and run Hydrix code.

-Currently, the Hydrix Engine has not yet been officially released to the public, and no official public release date has been confirmed.
-Until now, Hydrix Engine and the language itself have only been used internally at Univer LLC.
+Currently, the Hydroxide Engine has not yet been officially released to the public, and no official public release date has been confirmed.
+Until now, Hydroxide Engine and the language itself have only been used internally at Univer LLC.

-However, Univer LLC has officially announced that the Hydrix Engine and Hydrix Language will be released to the public very soon.
+However, Univer LLC has officially announced that the Hydroxide Engine and Hydrix Language will be released to the public very soon.
 Once released, developers and beginners worldwide will be able to access and experience Hydrix.

 # Installation

-Hydrix is a closed-source language, which means that to use it, you must have the Hydrix Engine.
+Hydrix is a closed-source language, which means that to use it, you must have the Hydroxide Engine.
 It does not support any other platform or editor, such as VS Code, Replit, or any other IDE.

-Below, in the Release section, you will find the download links for Hydrix Engine for Windows and Android.
+Below, in the Release section, you will find the download links for Hydroxide Engine for Windows and Android.

 # features
 <br>